normalM/packM/README.md

 -   [x] support golang on client (with gopherjs but only work on linux build host such as wsl2, docker, etc...)
 -   [ ] packM-cli is CLI for initialize, compiler project anywhere
--   [ ] packm.json config project in one file
+-   [x] packm.config.js config project in one file
+-   [x] packM_builder fivem resource for auto build packM